 Angel Venture Fair (AVF)

-I'm the Head Coach for the Angel Venture Fair (sponsored by DLA Piper, Philadelphia).
-If you're preparing for Selection Day or for the Angel Venture Fair itself on May 3, 2019, this is where you learn how to get help with your presentation.
+I'm the Head Coach for the 2018 Angel Venture Fair (sponsored by DLA Piper, Philadelphia).
+If you're preparing for Selection Day or for the Angel Venture Fair, this is where you learn how to get help with your presentation.

 But we're offering more than just coaching!
 I've been part of AVF for nearly it's full history.
 I'm eager to share with companies all kinds of advice about how to make the most of the whole experience.
 It's not just a bunch of pitches, it's a community, a network of people who want to help entrepreneurs be successful.